-(BRR)
+(BRR) (Scope)

-To recommend to the Board such changes /modifications in the Bye-laws, Rules, Regulations, undertakings, other documents etc. of the Company as required.
+- To recommend to the Board such changes /modifications in the Bye-laws, Rules, Regulations, undertakings, other documents etc. of the Company as required. - To advise / review / recommend Bye Laws, Rules and Regulations related matters for subsidiary company as may be delegated / referred by the Board of the subsidiary from time to time.

-3. Technical Approval Committee (TAC)
+3. Technical Approval Committee (TAC) (Scope)

-To formulate a detailed Information Technology policy for the Company which shall be approved by the Board.
+• To formulate a detailed Information Technology policy for the

-- To advise / recommend / approve /decide in matters related to IT systems/ infrastructure/ policies/ procedures/ guidelines/ approach etc. - To oversee IT related systems and infrastructure of the Company. - Consider and accept all audit reports related to systems / IT. - Consider and approve the capital and revenue budget for IT. - Consider and approve/sanction IT related capital and revenue expenditure that exceed the financial powers delegated by the Board to the Managing Director - To recommend appointment of Auditors such as Information Security (ISO), Systems Audit, etc. to the Audit Committee for approval by the Board. - Review the Business Continuity management processes/ manual and disaster recovery drills that are undertaken periodically. - Any other technical proposal/item that the Company may consider relevant or incidental thereto.
+- Company which shall be approved by the Board. - To advise / recommend / approve /decide in matters related to IT systems/ infrastructure/ policies/ procedures/ guidelines/ approach etc. - To oversee IT related systems and infrastructure of the Company. - Consider and accept all audit reports related to systems / IT. - Consider and approve the capital and revenue budget for IT. - Consider and approve/ sanction IT related capital and revenue expenditure that exceed the financial powers delegated by the Board to the Managing Director - To recommend appointment of Auditors such as Information Security (ISO), Systems Audit, etc. to the Audit Committee for approval by the Board. - Review the Business Continuity management processes/ manual and disaster recovery drills that are undertaken periodically. - To advise / review / recommend Information Technology related matters for subsidiary companies as may be delegated / referred by the Board of subsidiaries from time to time. - Any other technical proposal/item that the Company may consider relevant or incidental thereto.